The G+D Compliance Management System

-Global implementation and compliance with individual regulations and processes is monitored by the compliance office by means of corporate audits and specific compliance monitoring.
+Global implementation and compliance with individual regulations and processes is monitored by the Compliance Office by means of corporate audits and specific compliance monitoring.

 Compliance with G+D Standards by External Parties

 International standards and legal requirements also obligate G+D to verify the integrity of its business partners.
 This applies both before entering into a new business relationship and at regular intervals within an existing partnership.
-Among other things, G+D requires its business partners to provide full self-disclosure in the course of an evaluation, and to explicitly commit to ethical business practices.
+Among other things, G+D requires its business partners to provide full self-disclosure in the course of an risk-based evaluation, and to explicitly commit to ethical business practices.

 Currency Technology Compliance